reMarkable/cobalt/README.md

 # Cobalt Prototype Demo

+* Prerequisites
+  * Currently this demo is only supported on Linux.

+* One-time setup.
+You must install R and some other packages:
+  * `cd third_party/rappor`
+  * `./setup.sh`
+  * You will be asked to enter your sudo password.
+  * The setup script may take a few minutes to install everything.
+  * You may see a few error messages but if the script keeps going everything is probably ok.
+  * `cd ../..`

 * ` ./cobalt.py build`
   * This generates a fastrand python module that wraps a fast C random number generator.
 This is particularly useful in speeding up randomized